LGBTQ rights in New South Wales: Judicial inquiry

 In November 2021, the NSW government made a formal announcement to start a judicial inquiry into LGBTIQ hate crimes that happened within NSW for decades.
 In November 2022, a year later the formal inquiry commenced work and is seeking information throughout NSW.
 In December 2022, NSW Police have been called to give evidence to the Commission into the 88 deaths of gay men between 1970 and 2000 within NSW.
 Several delays into paperwork and documents and several objections where raised so far.

 2022 legislation

 In August 2022, a bill passed both houses of the NSW Parliament unanimously to legally ban Nazi symbols to protect the LGBTIQ community – under the NSW Crimes Act 1900 to be inline with Victoria, that has implemented similar assented legislation in June 2022.
 On 19 August 2022, the Governor of NSW assented the bill into an Act formally and went into legal effect immediately.

+2026 legislation

+In March 2026, a hate crimes bill was introduced by the government that deals with hate crimes against gay and bi men within New South Wales with penalties up to 5 years imprisonment.
+The bill is yet to be debated within any chamber lower or upper house.